 - The parent of a U.S. citizen over the age of 21

 - The spouse of a U.S. citizen

-Note that there is no limit when it comes to the number of IR visas issued each year, meaning as long as a family member is eligible, the Lombard family visa application process will proceed to the next step.
+Note that there is no limit when it comes to the number of IR visas issued each year, meaning as long as a Lombard family is eligible, the visa application process will proceed to the next step.

 After the U.S. citizen or resident has accurately filed a visa petition and the USCIS has approved it, the immigrant must be able to demonstrate to the United States government why they should grant admission into the country.